 Our Egyptian guide tells us Cleopatra loved bathing in the rectangular stone pool, now empty but for palm trees growing within its walls.

-And carved on an outside temple wall, there’s a large bas relief of Egypt’s last Pharaoh and her son Caesarian by Julius Caesar – one of the few depictions of Cleopatra that still exist.
+Carved on an outside temple wall, there’s a large bas relief of Cleopatra, the last Pharaoh of Egypt, and her son Caesarian by Julius Caesar – one of the few depictions of Cleopatra that still exist.

 Temples of ancient Egypt